-A liability is current when:
+A liability is current when it is:

-- (i) It is expected to be settled in the normal operating cycle; - (ii) It is held primarily for the purpose of trading; - (iii) It is due to be settled within twelve months after the reporting period; or - (iv) There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.
+- (i) Expected to be settled in the normal operating cycle; - (ii) Held primarily for the purpose of trading; - (iii) Expected to be settled within twelve months after the reporting period; or - (iv) There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.
 Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments, do not affect its classification.